nathanlyons/sensitivity_analysis_clinic_CSDMS_2019/README.md

 conda update anaconda
 ```

-Anaconda allows you to have different environments installed on your computer to access different versions of `Python` and different libraries.
-Sometimes libraries conflict which causes errors and packages not to work.

-To avoid conflicts, I created an environment specifically for this clinic that contains all of the packages that you will need.
+To avoid software conflicts, I created an environment specifically for this clinic that contains all of the packages that you will need.

-For more information about conda environments check out the <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html" target="_blank">conda documentation</a>.

 **Follow these steps to install the clinic environment:**